REPO4EU/XAInyPredictor/README.md

 - tab titles, help text, validation copy, and download labels;
 - model-specific options such as false-negative-rate defaults and reference-set limits.

+When a new use case folder is added under `src/XAInyPredictor/data/`, restart or refresh the app to make it available in the startup modal and navigation selector.
+The GitHub Actions build packages the full `data/` directory, so committed use cases are included in generated desktop artifacts.

 ## Development

 Install development dependencies: